autoplot/documentation/javadoc/org/autoplot/CanvasSizePanel.md

-# org.autoplot.CanvasSizePanelDialog for adjusting the canvas size.
-Note this control also appears on
+# org.autoplot.CanvasSizePanel

- the style tab.
+Dialog for adjusting the canvas size.
+Note this control also appears on the style tab.

-CanvasSizePanel( )
+# CanvasSizePanel( )
 Creates new form CanvasSizePanel

 ***